Cwegeleben/rod-builder-pro/docs/importer/settings-dry-run.md

 - 404 on smoke routes → ENABLE_SMOKES is off
 - 403 on smoke routes → bad or missing SMOKE_TOKEN
+- 404 on production only → SMOKE_ALLOW_PROD is unset (expected; remove to disable quickly)
 - No progress for >60s → check Fly logs for headless renderer availability; optionally increase resources or retry with strategy=static seeds
 - UI banners missing → ensure VITE_IMPORTER_SSE_ENABLED=1 and refresh